Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Analytical Method

-We first focus on P-GAW and source-$n$.
-Between every two successive source-$n$ transmissions, we have $K_n\geq 0$ transmissions from other sources where $K_n$ has a delayed geometric distribution with parameter $p_n$.
+Let us now turn our attention to the benchmark policy P-GAW.
+At a scheduling instant, we choose to transmit source-$n$ with probability $p_n$ or some other source $m \neq n$ with probability $1-p_n$.
+Therefore, the number of transmissions required until a single source-$n$ transmission, denoted by $U_n$, is geometrically distributed with parameter $p_n$.
+Between every two successive source-$n$ transmissions, we have $K_n = U_n-1$ transmissions from other sources.
 Hence, the probability generating function (PGF) of $K_n$ denoted by $H_n(z) = \mathbb{E} [z^{K_n}]$ is given by,

 Note that $\tilde{S}_n$ corresponds to the sum of the service times of $K_n$ transmissions from the sources other than source-$n$.
 Each of the $K_n$ transmissions belongs to source-$m$ with probability $p_m/(1-p_n)$, $m \neq n$.
 Let $V_n$ denote the service time of any one of these transmissions.
 Therefore, using the method of collective marks described in \cite{kleinrock_book}, we write the MGF of $\tilde{S}_n$ as follows,